colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 By Thursday, escalation time had dropped to 28 seconds.

 Model rollback testing happened Thursday afternoon.
-James simulated a scenario where a model update caused degraded performance—confidence scores dropping, accuracy declining.
+Jamie simulated a scenario where a model update caused degraded performance—confidence scores dropping, accuracy declining.

 "We need to prove we can recover quickly," he explained.
 "If a model goes bad, we can't wait for a fix.
 We need to roll back to the previous version."

 The test was deliberately stressful.
-James triggered a simulated model degradation at 2:15 PM, then measured how long it took to detect the problem, decide to roll back, and restore the previous version.
+Jamie triggered a simulated model degradation at 2:15 PM, then measured how long it took to detect the problem, decide to roll back, and restore the previous version.

 - **Detection:** 2 minutes (observability caught the confidence drop)
 - **Decision:** 3 minutes (automatic alert plus human confirmation)
 - **Rollback execution:** 7 minutes (restore previous model, verify functionality)
 - **Total recovery:** 12 minutes

-"Twelve minutes from problem to recovery," James reported.
+"Twelve minutes from problem to recovery," Jamie reported.
 "Within our 15-minute target."

 ### The Governance Win